 To the left is my painting.
-To the right is the kid’s.
+To the right is The Kid’s.

 I am flattered and humbled.
-And a little afraid to think that there is another child who’s life is being impacted by me.
+And a little afraid to think that there is another child whose life is being impacted by me.
 (I think I do OK.
 I’ve yet to completely screw up any of my nieces and nephews at least…)

 * It sounds like we just ignore each other, but we don’t.
-By this time, we’ve endured a 30-mile drive from town home where we chat, chat, chat.
+By this time, we’ve endured a 30-mile drive from town to home where we chat, chat, chat.
 Then we enjoy a nice, home-cooked dinner at the table where we chat, chat, chat some more.
 Then, we chat when she goes to bed, right before our prayers.
 So we talk.
 Just not at this point in the evening.